 The existence of Baduy community in Lebak Regency is classified into 3 (three) groups, namely: a.
 Inner Baduy (Urang Kanekes); b.
 Outer Baduy (Urang Panamping); c.
 Baduy Dangka.
 In general, it can be described that the first group called the Baduy Dalam (Urang Kanekes) community is a society that obeys the entire rules or rules set by Pu'un (Kepala Adat).
-Baduy Dalam community lives in 3 (three) villages of Cibeo, Cikartawana, and Cikeusik.
-The second group, the Baduy Luar community is a group of Baduy people who have been influenced by the culture from outside, including the influence of modern technology.
-The domicile of Baduy Luar community is in the village of Cikadu, Kaduketuk, Kadukolot, Gajeboh, Cisagu, which surrounds the area of Baduy Dalam.
-The third group is Baduy Dangka is a community who live outside the Baduy area.
-Currently there are only 2 villages left, namely Padawaras (Cibengkung) and Sirahdayeuh (Cihandam).
-The function of this Kampung Dangka as buffer zone (buffer zone) for outside influences to the Baduy community.
+Baduy Dalam community lives in 3 (three) villages of Cibeo,

-International Journal of Society Development and Engagement Volume 1 Number 2 March 2018 ISSN : 2597-4777 (Online) - ISSN : 2597-4742 (Print) This work is licensed under a Creative Commons Attribution- ShareAlike 4.0 International License.
+International Journal of Society Development and Engagement Volume 2 Number 1 September 2018 ISSN : 2597-4777 (Online) - ISSN : 2597-4742 (Print) This work is licensed under a Creative Commons Attribution- ShareAlike 4.0 International License.